ASP.NET MVC - Pagination Example with Logic like Google

 Need Some C# Help?

-Search fiverr to find help quickly from experienced C# developers.
+Search fiverr for freelance C# developers.